Home » Europe » Schengen Area – Everything You Need to Know

 6. Hungary

-Hungary sits in Central Europe, drawing a high number of visitors every year.
+Hungary is in Central Europe, drawing a high number of visitors every year.
 When it comes to tourism, Hungary is one of the main medical tourist destinations in Europe.
 It signed the Schengen agreement on April 16, 2003, and implemented it on December 21, 2007.

 7. Italy